Washington and Lee University: Traditions

 Every four years, the school sponsors the Washington and Lee Mock Convention for whichever political party (Democratic or Republican) does not hold the presidency.
 The convention has received gavel-to-gavel coverage on C-SPAN and attention from many other national media outlets.
 The convention has correctly picked the out-of-power nominee for 20 of the past 27 national elections.
 It has been wrong three times since 1948, including its incorrect choice of Bernie Sanders in 2020.
 In 1984, the failure of the scoreboard significantly slowed the vote tally process and almost led to a wrong selection.
 The Washington Post declared Washington and Lee's Mock Convention "one of the nation's oldest and most prestigious mock conventions."

 The school also hosts an annual Fancy Dress Ball, a 117-year-old formal black-tie event started in 1907.
 It is put on by a committee of students appointed by the executive committee.
-The committee is responsible each year to create a theme and handle the logistics of setting up the Fancy Dress Ball.
-The Fancy Dress Ball has a budget of over $80,000.
+The committee is responsible each year to create a theme and handle the logistics of setting up the event.
+The ball has a budget of over $80,000.

 Washington and Lee University also follows the "speaking tradition" which traces its history to Robert E. Lee.
 Under this tradition, students are suggested to greet one another upon passing on campus.
 This tradition is not enforced.